AndrewWPhillips/rangeset/README.md

 Rangeset implements a set container using the proposed new Go parametric polymorphism as implemented in the experimental **go2go** tool.
 It is somewhat similar to the example "sets" package (found in the Go git repo. at src/cmd/**go2go**/testdata/go2path/src/sets) but uses a slice of ranges rather than a map internally.
-This has advantages, such as space-efficiency for some large sets, elements are returned in order, complement (inverse) operation, Universal sets, etc.
+This has advantages, such as space-efficiency for some large sets, elements are returned in order, complement (inverse) operation is supported as is Universal sets, etc.

 ## Go 2 Parametric Polymorphism

-Parametric polymorphism, or what I will simply (perhaps inaccurately) call **generics**, has been proposed for "Go 2" for some time.
+Parametric polymorphism, or what the Go community now commonly call **generics**, has been proposed for "Go 2" for some time.
 It appears to be close to being added to the language.
 It should be backward compatible, so will probably appear in a 1.X version of Go (not "Go 2") - my guess is around Go 1.19.

 Luckily, you can try Go generics now using the **go2go** tool which translates source files with the new syntax (stored in files with an extension of **.go2**) into standard Go files.
 To get the **go2go** tool just build the latest release of Go (compiler/tools/etc) from the source - see https://golang.org/doc/install/source for details.
 (You need a recent version of a git and Go installed first.)
 When the instructions say to checkout a specific version branch instead checkout `dev.go2go`.